ManishaLagisetty/ManishaLagisetty/README.md

 ## 👋 Hi, I'm Manisha

-🎓 AI enthusiast currently pursuing a Master's degree in Data Science
+🎓 AI enthusiast with a Master's Degree in Data Science and Data Analyst with 3+ years of experience.
+Skilled in Python, SQL, Machine learning, and Data visualization tools.
+Passionate about building data-driven solutions for real-world problem

 🔗 **Connect with me:**
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/manishalagisetty/)

 ---
 ### 💼 Professional Experience
-- **Data Analyst** with 3+ years of experience in the healthcare domain.
+- **Data Analyst** with 3+ years of experience.

 ---
 ### 🎓 Education